Python arguments are equivalent to long-option arguments (

 --submitter_country

 Filter by the country of the sequence submitter.
-Can be a single country or a comma-separated list.
+Can be a single country or a list of countries.

 --source_database